exploration & production in europe

 Our primary activity is concentrated in the United Kingdom, in particular, the North Sea, where we have interests in 11 offshore producing fields.
 We apply our technology, technical expertise and experience to operate safely and reliably, unlock new opportunities, and sustain a competitive advantage.

-Other areas of exploration and production in the region include Denmark, Greenland and Norway.
+Other areas of exploration and production in the region include Denmark and Norway.

 our early milestones